Apple Vision Pro Demo Session

 I’m walking away with mixed feelings.
 The Vision Pro didn’t sit comfortably on my face.
 Was that because I didn’t have quite the right size of Light Seal?
 Even though that was the size the app proposed.
 What about all the other capabilities?
 How does it work as a macOS extension, in a more practical sense, for development?
 30 minutes really isn’t enough to get a sense of the capabilities of the Vision Pro.
 It’s not even long enough to get a proper fit.
 Because I was more interested in the software and UX bit, than if it fitted well.
 But if I want to buy it, it needs to fit well, else I won’t be using it.
 I might try another demo session. s Apple never is the first, but tries to be the best.
 And this seems to be far beyond other systems (even though personally I haven’t kept up with the latest Meta releases or anything else lately).

 EDIT: Went back 5 days later.
 I got the same Apple Genius.
 Got a 22W Light Seal.
 It does fit better, I feel.
+It is still heavy though.
 I also got to try the 3D butterfly and Dino experience.
 And he let me have a go at it on my own.

 This time, I did drive home with one…